p2panda/handbook/website/docs/03-networking/replication.md

     - nodes autonomously share data with each other without central coordination
     - this makes p2panda an _eventually consistent_ database
 - nodes may not be interested in all available data and can choose to receive only some data, for example by only requesting documents following a certain schema
 - nodes need to implement the API specifications to make sure they are compatible with all other node and client implementations.
-The Node API is specified here, the Client API is further specified under [queries][queries], both reside inside of nodes
+The Node API is specified here, the Client API is further specified under [queries][queries], both APIs reside inside nodes

 ## Node API

+- graphql queries allowing other nodes ask about the bamboo logs, entries and payloads they know about.
+These methods are enough to build a replication protocol on top of which is specified further below

 ```graphql
 """